Charles Ephrussi: Life

-In 1891, Ephrussi moved with his brother Ignace to a grander Parisian hôtel at 11, avenue d'Iéna.
+In 1891, Ephrussi moved with his brother Ignace to a grander Parisian hotel at 11, avenue d'Iéna.
 His taste had changed, and he decorated his part in the Empire style.
 By this time, he was a well-established figure in the Paris art world, and a welcome guest at some of the most famous salons.
 He was one of the inspirations for the figure of Swann in Marcel Proust's À la recherche du temps perdu (In Search of Lost Time; titled Remembrance of Things Past in the first translation).

 All of this changed with the Dreyfus affair in 1894, which polarized France and caused many doors to be closed to Jews.
 The Ephrussi family was very prominent and thus became the target of anti-Semitic attacks.

 Charles died in 1905, before Dreyfus was exonerated.
 He had never married, and left much of his estate to his niece Fanny Kann and her husband Théodore Reinach.